awcodify/awesome-monitoring/README.md

 - [Amazon CloudWatch Documentation](https://docs.aws.amazon.com/cloudwatch/): The official documentation for Amazon CloudWatch, offering detailed guides and tutorials on using the service effectively.

 - [Google Cloud Monitoring Documentation](https://cloud.google.com/monitoring/docs): The official documentation for Google Cloud Monitoring, providing in-depth information on monitoring GCP resources.

+## Kubernetes Monitoring

+Monitoring tools specifically designed for Kubernetes to monitor the health and performance of Kubernetes clusters, workloads, and infrastructure.

+### Tools

+- [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator): An operator for Kubernetes that simplifies the deployment and management of Prometheus instances.
+It allows users to define Prometheus configurations using custom resources.

+- [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus): A comprehensive collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules that are bundled together to set up monitoring using Prometheus Operator.

+- [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter): An add-on that allows custom metrics to be exposed in Kubernetes APIs, enabling Horizontal Pod Autoscaling based on custom metrics.

+- [kube-thanos](https://github.com/thanos-io/kube-thanos): An extension to Prometheus that enables long-term storage and global querying capabilities using Thanos.
+It helps to address challenges related to Prometheus's short retention periods in Kubernetes.

+### Resources

+- [Prometheus Operator Documentation](https://github.com/prometheus-operator/prometheus-operator/tree/main/Documentation): Official documentation for Prometheus Operator, providing in-depth guides on setting up Prometheus in Kubernetes.

+- [kube-prometheus Documentation](https://github.com/prometheus-operator/kube-prometheus/tree/main/docs): Documentation for kube-prometheus, offering detailed instructions on deploying monitoring components in Kubernetes.

+- [Prometheus Adapter Documentation](https://github.com/kubernetes-sigs/prometheus-adapter/tree/main/docs): Documentation for Prometheus Adapter, helping users set up custom metrics and utilize them for autoscaling in Kubernetes.

+- [kube-thanos README](https://github.com/thanos-io/kube-thanos#readme): Readme file for kube-thanos, providing an overview of the project and its usage.

 ## Contributing